remogatto/mandala/README.md

 Please consider that Mandala is in a very early stage of development:
 API will change, test coverage is not so good for now.
-Last but not least, Go doesn't officially supports native Android development.
+Last but not least, Go doesn't officially support native Android development.
 Regarding this point, I hope that the present work could act as a sort of incentive in the direction of an official Android support by the Go Team.